lusystemsbio/NetActAnalysis/in-silico-benchmark/README.txt

              (3) plot of TF activity from each method across the models regDBs/ - folder for regulons with and without perturbations
-regDBsAUCell/ - folder for regulons modifed according to AUCell protocol sim.racipe/ - folder for racipe simulations
+regDBsAUCell/ - folder for regulons modifed according to AUCell protocol sim.racipe/ - folder for racipe simulations (in-silico benchmark data set)
     sim.racipe.wt - racipe simulation without perturbation
     sim.racipe.kd9 - racipe simulation with knockdown of TF9
     sim.racipe.comb.kd9 - combined racipe simulation:with 40 WT models and 43 knockdown models